 What we don’t: Overbuilt and too many features for most day hikes.

 That said, not everyone will benefit from the Traverse’s unapologetically burly and complex build.
 Weight is pretty reasonable for the capacity at 2 pounds 9 ounces, but the thicker fabrics and raised foam padding on the backpanel give the pack a fairly clunky feel (they also translate to subpar breathability).
 For most easy to moderate day hikes, we would prefer shaving considerable heft and bulk with a design like Osprey’s Talon above.
 That said, the Traverse has its appeal for ambitious all-day treks and light overnights, and the three size options mean that most hikers should be able to find a good fit.
-For a smaller and cheaper option for short day hikes, check out REI’s own Trail 25 below.
+For a bigger but slightly less technical design, check out REI’s Trail 40 below.

 See the REI Co-op Traverse 32 See the Women's REI Traverse 32